Not sure what multibank cladding means? You're in the right place.

 This means a hole is cut into a wall, but not the entire way through.
 The bank then slots into the hole, with front access for obvious reasons as the back is not accessible.
 For this, no cladding is ever needed.
 Being submerged into a wall means there is no need for extra protection or better aesthetic looks as none of it can be seen or accessed.

 All that is required here is a front flange for a smooth installation around the edges of the hole.

-This is like recessed but the hole opens up on the other side, so the multibank has its mail slots on the front, and the doors open up on the other side.
+This is like recessed but the hole opens up on the other side, so the multibank has its mail slots on the front, and the doors open up at the rear.
 Once again, there is no need for cladding here as nothing can be seen and the wall around the bank will protect it.

 Multibanks for All Situations

 No matter what, we've got a multibank solution for you.
 We offer a solid range of customisation options so that you can pick the right bulk letterboxes for your situation.
 Enquire with us today for more information on multibanks or cladding, and we'll be happy to help.